 - Part 3: Create an Automation which saves data from your source report into your Custom Object

-Select the ‘Opportunity’ Object and then hit ‘Create’
+3. Select the ‘Opportunity’ Object and then hit ‘Create’.

-Drag in the columns you want to monitor and click ‘Run Report’
+4. Drag in the columns you want to monitor and click ‘Run Report’.

 It’s worth mentioning the report has to be in Tabular or Summary format.
-I would also recommend choosing fields that are regularly updated to utilize the power Analytic Snapshots.
+We also recommend choosing fields that are regularly updated to utilize the power Analytic Snapshots.

 By creating an Analytic Snapshot, You are specifying a time and frequency for your source report to run and then be saved in the Custom Fields you created moments ago.